Effect of Spatial and Temporal Traffic Statistics on the Performance of Wireless Networks: Traffic Statistic

 \end{lemma} \begin{IEEEproof} In\cite{6516167}, the authors give the approximate PDF of the size of a macro-cell coverage area and the detailed mathematical derivations and simulations can refer to\cite{ferenc2007size}. \end{IEEEproof}

-Firstly, we derive the probability mass function (PMF) of the number of users for the uniformly distributed traffic where the users are modeled by a homogeneous PPP. \begin{lemma} Let $N$ be the number of users in a cell with given area $S$ when the users form a PPP.
-The PMF of $N$ is \cite{haenggi2012stochastic}
+Firstly, we derive the probability mass function (PMF) of the number of users for the uniformly distributed traffic where the users are modeled by a homogeneous PPP.
+Let $N$ be the number of users in a cell with given area $S$. \begin{lemma} When users are distributed as a PPP and associated with BSs that providing maximum average received power, the PMF of $N$ is \cite{haenggi2012stochastic}

 \end{lemma} \begin{IEEEproof} The PMF of $N$ is obtained by the definition of two-dimensional PPP and the author gives detailed mathematical derivations and descriptions of general PPP in \cite[ch.2] {haenggi2012stochastic}. \end{IEEEproof}